 Burundi is not alone in this problem.
 Over 100 million people, most in the developing world, are either blind or severely visually impaired just because they cannot have their cataracts removed.

-But HelpMeSee is changing that with our MSICS training program that uses our Eye Surgery Simulator and Cataract Surgery eBook.
+But HelpMeSee is changing that with our MSICS training program that uses our Eye Surgery Simulator and e-learning opportunities.
 This cannot happen without your contributions.
 The doctors who participate in the HelpMeSee training program are humanitarians like Dr. Ntakirutimana, who treat the poor.
 This is why we must support their training.